 The nearest railway station with a taxi service 01323 484444 is Polegate which is 5 miles away, or Berwick 3 miles away.
 Both these stations are on the mainline from Victoria to Eastbourne.

-The nearest bus stop 3 miles away with taxis available on 01323 844464 is Hailsham, with buses from Hastings, Heathfield and Eastbourne.
+The nearest bus stop with taxis available on 01323 844464 is Hailsham which is 3 miles away, with buses from Hastings, Heathfield and Eastbourne.

 There are 12 designated parking spaces with free parking on the hardened road verge of Tye Hill Road, adjacent to Bates Green